epylinkn/sully-scribe/README.md

 When I click record
 I can record a session
 And when I click stop
-I can rend recording of a session
+I can end recording of a session

 --------